0xHy0kR1/portswigger/client-side/XSS/XSS_overview.md

 - Cross-site scripting (XSS) is a type of online attack.
 It lets attacker sneak harmful code into a website or app that you use.
 This code can then affect how the website behaves for you and steal your data.
 It's a way for attackers to trick the website into doing things it shouldn't.
 - Cross-site scripting vulnerabilities normally allow an attacker to masquerade as a victim user, to carry out any actions that the user is able to perform, and to access any of the user's data
 - If the victim user has privileged access within the application, then the attacker might be able to gain full control over all of the application's functionality and data.
+- The traditional way to prove that you've found a [cross-site scripting](https://portswigger.net/web-security/cross-site-scripting) vulnerability is to create a popup using the `alert()` function.
+This isn't because [XSS](https://portswigger.net/web-security/cross-site-scripting) has anything to do with popups; it's simply a way to prove that you can execute arbitrary JavaScript on a given domain.

 ## How does XSS work?
 Cross-site scripting works by manipulating a vulnerable web site so that it returns malicious JavaScript to users.
 When the malicious code executes inside a victim's browser, the attacker can fully compromise their interaction with the application.